bjpop/gurita/docs/_sources/input_output.rst.txt

     hatch count -x class < titanic.csv

-Instead of using the redirection operator (<), it is also possible to pipe (|) the output from another command to the standard input:
+Instead of using redirection, it is also possible to pipe the output from another command to the standard input:

 .. code-block:: bash

     cat titanic.csv | hatch count -x class

-In the above example we simply use the ``cat`` command to pipe the contents of the file ``titanic.csv`` into the standard input of Hatch.
+In the above example the ``cat`` command is used to pipe the contents of the file ``titanic.csv`` into the standard input of Hatch.

-Reading from stdin is particularly useful when you want to use Hatch as part of a command pipeline:
+Reading from standard input is particularly useful when you want to use Hatch as part of a command pipeline:

 .. code-block:: bash